yyong-brs/learn-kubernetes/chapter7.md

 - Containers map the volumes they need.
 Both containers mount the EmptyDir volume, which they share, but only the init container mounts the ConfigMap.
 When we apply this update, the app’s behavior will change in line with the ConfigMap and environment variables, even though the app container doesn’t use them as configuration sources.

-**TRY IT NOW** Update the timecheck app using listing 7.4 so the app container is configured from multiple sources.
+<b>现在就试试</b> Update the timecheck app using listing 7.4 so the app container is configured from multiple sources.

 ```
 # apply the ConfigMap and the new Deployment spec: